Gabro29/Rubik/README.md

 # Rubik
 Rubik's Cube in pygame with OpenGL

-The script show on the screen a Rubik Cube buit with OpenGL.
+The script show on the screen a Rubik Cube built with OpenGL.

 Then I have also implemented all the possible moves as